usf-cs315-s25/usf-cs315-s25.github.io/_assignments/lab01.md

 ## SSH Setup

 1. If you already have ssh access to stargate and github (i.e. `ssh git@github.com` works on stargate) you can skip this step
-1. If you don't already have ssh configured, follow [these instructions](/docs/ssh-beagle-setup.html)
+1. If you don't already have ssh configured
+    1. Use the [USF VPN](https://myusf.usfca.edu/vpn) to connect to stargate from USF Connect or your home network
+    1. Follow [these instructions](/docs/ssh-beagle-setup.html) to configure ssh

 ## Lab Requirements